manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-It is frustrating that vacuum sealing plastic is not more widely recycled, but it is better to be aware of this issue that fall victim to "wishcycling", a term I first heard of from [Last Week Tonight with John Oliver](https://www.youtube.com/watch?v=Fiu9GSOmt8E).
+It is frustrating that vacuum sealing plastic is not more widely recycled, but it is better to be aware of this issue that fall victim to "wishcycling", a term I first heard on [Last Week Tonight with John Oliver](https://www.youtube.com/watch?v=Fiu9GSOmt8E).